riscv-software-src/riscv-config/docs/source/quickstart.rst

   $ pip install riscv_config

-To update an already installed version of RISCOF to the latest version:
+To update an already installed version of RISCV-CONFIG to the latest version:

 .. code-block:: bash

   $ pip install -U riscv_config

-To checkout a specific version of riscof:
+To checkout a specific version of riscv_config:

 .. code-block:: bash